Glavin001/TicTacToe-Java/README.md

 > **TODO**: Create `Player` that uses Sockets to communicate over the network.
 This would require, of course, a local `SocketServerPlayer` on the same machine as the `Engine` and a `SocketClientPlayer` on any machine that can connect to `SocketServerPlayer` over the network.

-## Creating Your Own Player

-Extend the `Player` class and implement at least the required `Player` methods, such as from the  [EngineObserver](http://glavin001.github.io/TicTacToe-Java/doc/EngineObserver.html).

 ## Documentation
 See http://glavin001.github.io/TicTacToe-Java/doc/package-summary.html

-## Known Issues
-- Game will crash if `CommandLinePlayer` has `Scanner` currently waiting for input when game is restarted.
-- `CommandLinePlayer` cannot restart game.
-This is because the `CommandLinePlayer`'s `Scanner` would then be waiting for input (`Press [Enter] to restart game`) and crash if another player restarted the game before input was received (See issue above).

 ## Installation / Building